Plant-for-the-Planet-org/planet-webapp/README.md

 ### Environment Setup

-Rename `env.local.sample` to `env.sample` and add the necessary keys
+Rename `env.local.sample` to `env.local` and add the necessary keys

 ---